AlGepe/OmniSnippets_JS/docs/generalTips/uxGuidelines/calculatorV2Structure/groups.rst

 Groups
 ======

+.. seealso:: :ref:`How to create, edit or delete groups<groupsAndVariablesV2>`

 Groups are the main and most visually obvious way to split content in a calculator.
 A group contains :ref:`blocks <uxBlocksSummary>` (which are grouped in :ref:`columns and matrices<uxMatricesColumns>`) that participate in the same calculations or are contextually connected.